 Students follow a highly creative, skills-based art curriculum through studying a sequence of engaging topics.
-The formal elements and principles of Art and Design are at the heart of all learning in this first year and lay a strong foundation for those that follow.
-Focus is given to fundamental drawing, painting, and observation skills, as well as the importance of playful experimentation with materials, techniques, ideas, and influences.
+Art from a range of cultures and periods of history are explored and focus given to the discipline of craft, and the creation of functional as well as decorative objects.
+Learning outside of the classroom with visits to the Pitt Rivers and Natural History museums in Oxford introduces the ideas of curatorship and ownership and forms an integral part of students learning this year.
+Key practical skills and knowledge is revisited from Year 7 and deepened.
 Research and practical exploration help solidify learning throughout the year and enable students to develop their own personal and meaningful responses to a broad range of stimuli.